 While not fully a challenge, we would like to report a significant decision made during this reporting period.
 To optimize resources and ensure sustainable service delivery, we made the difficult choice to close our on-site remote offices in Mecca and Desert Hot Springs.
 This decision allows us to concentrate resources more effectively while maintaining a presence in these communities through other means.
 To continue supporting individuals in these areas, our staff will conduct regular canvassing to engage those who may need assistance.
 Clients identified through these outreach efforts will still receive case management and wrap-around services, provided remotely or at our other service locations.
-This approach will allow us to remain responsive to the needs of residents in Mecca and Desert Hot Springs, even without a dedicated physical office a single mother facing job loss and housing instability, was struggling to make ends meet for herself and her children.
-During a community outreach event hosted by California State University, San Bernardino (CSUSB), Determined about the wraparound services offered by Martha's Village & Kitchen.
+This approach will allow us to remain responsive to the needs of residents in Mecca and Desert Hot Springs, even without a dedicated physical office around services offered by Martha's Village & Kitchen.
 Intrigued by the possibility of support, she reached out to us for help. was quickly enrolled in our wrap-around services program, where she received employment services tailored to her needs.
 Our team helped her polish her resume, provided job search assistance, and connected her to interview preparation resources.
 Through this program, secured employment as a security guard, which gave her the financial stability she needed to support her family.
 Additionally, we referred to our homeless shelter, where she found a safe place to stay while she worked toward regaining long-term stability.
-With the support of our shelter and case management services, continued to thrive in her new job.As became more settled, she also participated in our Community Supports Program, which helped her connect with additional resources.
+With the support of our shelter and case management services, continued to thrive in her new job.
+As became more settled, she also participated in our Community Supports Program, which helped her connect with additional resources.
 Through this program, she was assisted in obtaining permanent housing for herself and her children, marking the final step in her journey toward a stable, self-sufficient life. story is a testament to the power of community engagement and wrap-around services in helping individuals overcome challenges and achieve lasting stability.
-With support from Martha's Village & is now on a path to a brighter future for herself and her children.
-Kitchen.
+With support from Martha's Village & Kitchen, so now on a path to a brighter future for herself and her children.

-Please share any success stories highlighting the impact that your project had on the community during this reporting period.
+Please share any success stories highlighting the impact that your project had on the community during this reporting period. , a single mother facing job loss and housing instability, was struggling to make ends meet for herself and her children.
+During a community outreach event hosted by California State University, San Bernardino (CSUSB),